How to Apply

 - Three letters of recommendation, including at least one from a former professor (or someone who knows your academic potential) and one from a current or former employer (or someone who knows your professional potential).

-- Applicants who hold a Ph.D. or equivalent doctoral-level degree at the time of the application from any accredited institution are not required to submit GRE scores.
+- Applicants who hold a Ph.D. or equivalent doctoral-level degree at the time of the application are not required to submit GRE scores.
 Equivalent doctoral-level degrees as used by the School of Public Health in application of GRE waivers are defined as: Chiropractic, Dentistry, Medicine, Osteopathy, Podiatry, Pharmacy, and Veterinary.
+The university from which you attained this degree must have been accredited at the time your degree was conferred.

 - Students currently enrolled in medical or dental school can submit their MCAT or DAT scores in lieu of the GRE.